antoniou/agora-ansible-docker/doc/overview.md

-# Docker-based Authorities
+# Overview

 This document describes the build process of a Docker-Based Authority Server and provides information on how the Docker Image is build and deployed.

-## 1. Overview

 This repository provides an ansible playbook that:

 1. Builds a Docker Image for an Agora Voting System Authority ([election-orchestra](https://github.com/agoravoting/election-orchestra) + [agora-tools](https://github.com/agoravoting/agora-tools)).
 2. Deploys an Agora Voting System Authority, in a Vagrant-provisioned VM and by deploying the built Docker Image inside the VM.

-## 2. Building a new  Authority Docker Image
+## 1. Building a new  Authority Docker Image

 To build a new Docker Image for Election-Orchestra, you will need to: